 Neil Blumenthal.
 Mr. Blumenthal has served as a member of our Board of Directors since August 2018.
 Since 2010, Mr. Blumenthal has served as co-Founder and co-Chief Executive Officer of Warby Parker Inc. ("Warby Parker"), a publicly traded eyewear brand.
 In addition, Mr. Blumenthal has served as a member of the board of directors of Warby Parker since May 2009, including serving as its co-chair since June 2021.
 Mr. Blumenthal also serves on the board of directors of Sweetgreen, Inc., a publicly traded mission-driven food brand, and the nonprofit organizations Warby Parker Impact Foundation, the Partnership Fund for New York City, and RxArt.
-Mr. Blumenthal also serves on the board of advisors for the Mayor's Fund to Advance New York City and Responsible Innovation Labs.
-In addition, Mr. Blumenthal sits on the leadership councils of Robin Hood and Tech:NYC.
+Mr. Blumenthal also serves on the board of advisors for Responsible Innovation Labs, Tech:NYC and Robin Hood.
 Mr. Blumenthal has also served as a General Partner of Good Friends, LLC, a venture capital firm, since September 2019.
 Mr. Blumenthal holds a B.A. in History and International Relations from Tufts University and an M.B.A. from The Wharton School of the University of Pennsylvania.
 Mr. Blumenthal was selected to serve on our Board of Directors because of his experience as chief executive officer of an online retail company.

 Ann Freeman.
 Ms. Freeman has served as member of our Board of Directors since August 2022.
 From June 1995 to June 2021, Ms. Freeman held multiple roles at NIKE, Inc., a publicly traded international designer, marketer, and distributor of athletic footwear, apparel, equipment, and accessories.
 Most recently, Ms. Freeman served as NIKE's Vice President and General Manager of North America from June 2020 to June 2021.
 From December 2018 to May 2020, Ms. Freeman served as NIKE's Vice President of Global Sales.
 Ms. Freeman holds a B.S. in Finance from Ohio University.
-Ms. Freeman was selected to serve on our Board of Directors because of her extensive management experience in the retail industry, including her expertise in strategy, product and merchandising, marketing, mar
+Ms. Freeman was selected to serve on our Board of Directors because of her extensive management experience in the retail industry, including her expertise in strategy, product and merchandising, marketing, marketplace development, and brand management.